Who Is This Credit Card Best For?

 - 10% off select Disney purchases in stores and online

 - Extended warranties

 Chase gets decent marks for its customer service and overall cardholder experiences.
 The bank received an “about average” rating in J.D.
-Power’s 2019 U.S. Credit Card Satisfaction Study of national issuers, getting the fourth spot behind Discover, American Express, and Capital One.
+Power’s 2020 U.S. Credit Card Satisfaction Study of national issuers, getting the fourth spot behind American Express, Discover, and Bank of America.